NIHB Mental Health Coverage: Counselling Benefits for First Nations & Inuit (2026)

 - Visit the Express Scripts NIHB Portal

-- Use the provider search tool
+- Use our provider search tool

 - Or call the NIHB Client Hotline: 1-888-441-4777